Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

-Moreover, the distance on the right hand side is attained by the synchronous coupling between $\mu$ and $\nu$. \end{proposition}
+moreover, the infimum on the right hand side is attained by the synchronous coupling. \end{proposition}

 \begin{remark} Note that, under the Lipschitz conditions on the coefficients, there exist $p$-integrable unique strong solutions of the SDEs \eqref{eq:sdes}, for $p \geq 1$; see \Cref{rem:ito-strong-solution}.
-Also, according to \Cref{lem:truncated-scheme-l2-bound}, the associated monotone Euler--Maruyama schemes are bounded in $L^p$, $p \geq 1$, since the $L^2$-bound implies an $L^1$-bound.
-The adapted Wasserstein distances in the statement of \Cref{prop:bnt} are therefore well-defined. \end{remark}
+Also, according to \Cref{lem:truncated-scheme-l2-bound}, the associated monotone Euler--Maruyama schemes are bounded in $L^p$, $p \geq 1$.
+The bicausal optimal transport problems in the statement of \Cref{prop:bnt} are therefore well-defined. \end{remark}